 - MSM is a natural form of sulphur.
 Sulphur is required for healthy connective tissue and healthy joints.
 It can help provide pain relief from mild arthritis.
 MSM is found in Collagen Food powder.

 - Exercise is important for improving mobility, joint flexibility, and it reduces inflammation in the body.
 A lot of weight bearing exercises weren’t appropriate for Debbie because they aggravated her knees.
 Pilates is a more appropriate form of exercise at the moment, and there are so many exercises that wouldn’t hurt her knees.
 I recommended the free workout videos on the www.blogilates.com website to Debbie.

 - When I looked at her blood test results, Debbie’s vitamin D level was low.
 It would only get lower now that winter is here.
-I asked her to take Immune Strength Liquid, which combines vitamin D with vitamins A, E and the minerals iodine, zinc and selenium.
+I asked her to take a good quality vitamin D supplement to boost her levels.